bebensiganteng/HTML5-Gallery-v2/README.md

 Simple-HTML-JS-framework
 ========================

-Although is not the best <a href="http://engineering.twitter.com/2012/05/improving-performance-on-twittercom.html">method out there</a> but it enables various client-server integration such as PHP, which is still popular in most servers.
+Although it is not the best <a href="http://engineering.twitter.com/2012/05/improving-performance-on-twittercom.html">method out there</a> but it enables various client-server integration such as PHP, which is still popular in most servers.

 Its catered for mobile and desktop client side.

-Technology
+<b>Technology</b>

 - http://requirejs.org/
 - http://ricostacruz.com/jquery.transit/